AlejandroSalamancaRuiz/Lead-Data-Scientist-Test/README.md

 3. **Label Data**
    Labels for the last 20 transcripts are provided in this repository under the folder `transcripts_v3_labels`.

+4. **OpenAI key**
+   OpenAI key must be provided as an environment variable for the GenAI notebook to run.

 ## Use Cases